 Two of the larger print companies at the time, Stibo and Pindar, saw that the biggest challenge was aggregating and managing the product data needed to feed the catalog.
 Both began offering software to manage the product data in a central location.
 Integrated with Quark or InDesign these software products significantly reduced the time to print and became the precursor to today’s modern PIM products.

-About the same time, the Global Data Synchronization Network (GDSN) was starting to gain some headway.
-Companies like Walmart, Home Depot, Lowes, Safeway, Wegmans and many others began to require their suppliers to send their product data to the GDSN in conformance with a continuously moving standard.
+At about the same time, the Global Data Synchronization Network (GDSN) was starting to gain some headway.
+Companies like Walmart, Home Depot, Lowes, Safeway, Wegmans, and many others began to require their suppliers to send their product data to the GDSN in conformance with a continuously moving standard.
 This led to increased pressure on suppliers to participate by providing their product data in electronic form.

 Between e-procurement and GDSN, the days of content syndication had arrived.
 PIM was recognized as a software category and most of today’s modern PIM products were born including Stibo, Agility Multichannel (formerly Pindar), Enterworks, Heiler (acquired by Informatica), Trigo (acquired by IBM), Riversand and many other point solutions.